Center for Diabetes and Cardiometabolic Health – CDCH

 Fatigue

-Persistent tiredness that doesn't improve with rest
+Persistent tiredness that may not improve with rest

 Abdominal Discomfort